 Please do your part and raise awareness about the use of alcohol and drunk driving!

-If you have been harmed by a drunken driver, please call the Law Offices of Shane Smith at (770) 487-8999 to speak with a drunk driving victim attorney in Peachtree City in a complimentary, confidential case consultation today.
+If you have been harmed by a drunken driver, please call Shane Smith Law at (770) 487-8999 to speak with a drunk driving victim attorney in Peachtree City in a complimentary, confidential case consultation today.